Our work in Pakistan

 Responding to emergencies and building resilience to future disasters

-Through the OFDA-funded RAPID Fund Programme, Concern provides grants to national and international NGOs who are responding to the humanitarian needs of disaster affected populations in Pakistan.
-This programme aims to target 3,079,762 individuals over a six year period.
-The RAPID Fund supports humanitarian responses in the sectors of shelter / non-food items, WASH, early recovery and market strengthening, agriculture and humanitarian coordination.
+Through the OFDA-funded RAPID Fund Programme, Concern provides grants to national and international NGOs who are responding to the humanitarian needs of disaster-affected populations in Pakistan.
+This programme supports humanitarian responses across the country in a range of sectors, and it also supports national NGOs and disaster management authorities (DMAs) to enhance their disaster management capabilities and nurture national capacities in Pakistan.

 Concern also works with communities to build their preparedness and resilence to future disasters.
 In 2017 we did this through our USAID/OFDA funded Community Based Disaster Risk Management (CBDRM) programme and through our DFID funded Building Disaster Resilience Programme (BDRP).